What is Reiki?

 by Leigh Fisher, LCSW, CCTPWhat is ADHD?
 Attention Deficit Hyperactivity Disorder (ADHD) is a behavioral health disorder that affects around 2% of adults.
 As the name implies, those affected with ADHD have challenges regulating

-by Lindsay Fuson MSN, APRN, FNP-CI can’t ask for help.
+by Lindsay Fuson, MSN, APRN, FNP-CI can’t ask for help.
 Everyone else is more capable.
 They must see by now that I don’t belong here.
 I need to work harder so I never make a

 by Gleyce Almeida-Farrell, LCSWWhether you struggle with an anxious, avoidant, or anxious-avoidant attachment style, we are all capable of developing secure attachment.
 Creating and nurturing a secure attachment style can lead to more